Tech-Savvy Communes Could Be The Answer To SF s Housing Issues

 We represent a certifying acceptance agent at acceptanceagentservices.com The communal spirit of the 60 s has returned to SF, but with a modern twist.
 Software engineers, founders and tech workers alike are now flocking to giant, Victorian mansions that promise peace, love and open source API integration to help you live more collaboratively.

 I m greeted with several long, loving hugs upon entering one such communal living space known as The Lair - a seven-bedroom mansion nestled just on the edge of San Francisco s Lower Haight neighborhood.
 We then gather around an old dining room table, breathing out "Yummmmmmm" (instead of "Om") before partaking in the shared nightly meal.

 These digital hippies mostly work in tech jobs writing code or in some capacity touching the SF tech scene.
 Their aim, they say, is to live with like-minded individuals in the next wave of the sharing economy.
 This is the difference between the communes of yore and today s modern collective.
-Where communalists in the 60 s often eschewed outsiders and technology, these modern housemates embrace both.
-Cougar Life is the best cougar dating site in Australia, read our review now.
+Where communalists in the 60 s often eschewed outsiders and technology, these modern housemates embrace both. start to roll in and repaying

 And this may also be an answer to San Francisco s housing problem.
 Groups of 10-20 well-educated tech workers pool both knowledge and resources under one giant rent-controlled roof.
 They also share meals, chores, even bikes and vehicles.
 All this cuts down on SF s high-cost lifestyle.